My Cousin Vinny: Legal accuracy

-United States Supreme Court Justice Antonin Scalia cited My Cousin Vinny as an example of the principle that a client can choose his own lawyer.
+Supreme Court of the United States Justice Antonin Scalia cited My Cousin Vinny as an example of the principle that a client can choose his own lawyer.
 The authors of Reel Justice: The Courtroom Goes to the Movies (2006) gave the film its highest rating along with several films based on real trials, such as Judgment at Nuremberg and Breaker Morant.
 In 2008 the ABA Journal ranked the film #3 on its list of the "25 Greatest Legal Movies", and in 2010 ranked Pesci's character as #12 on its list of "The 25 Greatest Fictional Lawyers (Who Are Not Atticus Finch)".

 Lynn, an opponent of capital punishment, believes that the film expresses an anti-death penalty message without "preaching to people", and demonstrates the unreliability of eyewitness testimony.
 Lawyers find the film appealing, according to the director, because "there aren't any bad guys", with the judge, prosecutor, and Vinny all seeking justice.
 Lynn stated that both he and Launer attempted to accurately depict the legal process in My Cousin Vinny, favorably comparing it to Trial and Error, for which he could not make what he believed were necessary changes.

-Sequels

-Proposed film
+Other media

+Cancelled sequel

 While being interviewed on March 14, 2012, screenwriter and co-producer Dale Launer talked about a sequel he had written involving Vinny Gambini practicing law in England.
-After Marisa Tomei dropped out, the studio hired another screenwriter to rework the script without Tomei's character, but the project was eventually shelved.
+After Tomei dropped out, the studio hired another screenwriter to rewrite the script without Tomei's character, but the project was eventually shelved.

+Unauthorized Indian remake

+In 2009, 20th Century Fox. the producers of My Cousin Vinny, served legal notice on production company BR Films and director Ravi Chopra alleging his film Banda Yeh Bindaas Hai blatantly plagiarised their film.
+The lawsuit was settled for $200,000, and the film was never theatrical released.